marcus-grant/notes/pcde-course-overview.md

 ### Chat with your Learning Facilitators

-Regardless of best efforts,
-there's often times when we are just stumped.
-That's where you should connect with our Learning Facilitators, **and early**.
+There are times we're simply stumped, regardless of our best efforts.
+That's why modules should be gone through early in the week, with ample time to reach out to learning facilitators and peers.
 Attend office hours frequently, when possible, both for information reinforcement and to ask your questions.